Pokemon GO App Leads to Trespassing Arrests, Criminal Charges for Players in Utah

 “Stay away from private property,” said Huntsville Police Lt.
 Stacy Bates, “use sidewalks, don’t be walking through people’s yards, [and] don’t be doing anything that’s going to put you in a situation that’s going to be dangerous for you.”

 Criminal charges aren’t the only risk — players also need to stay vigilant for their own safety.
 In Pennsylvania, Tracy Nolan reported that her 15-year-old daughter was hit by a car while distracted by the app, leading to the girl’s hospitalization for foot and collarbone injuries.
 In Palm Coast, Florida, a man shot at two teenagers he thought were attempting to commit burglary.
 Fortunately, no injuries resulted — but only because of sheer luck.
 In Guatemala, 18-year-old Jerson Lopez de Leon was fatally shot after entering a person’s Chiquimula home.

 Was Your Teenage Daughter or Son Charged with Trespassing While Playing Pokemon GO?
 Contact a Utah Criminal Lawyer

 If your daughter or son was charged with trespassing because of Pokémon GO, he or she could receive hefty fines and other serious consequences.
-Your family needs an aggressive Utah criminal defense lawyer to fight for a resolution that results in minimal penalties for your child.
+Your family needs an aggressive Salt Lake City criminal defense lawyer to fight for a resolution that results in minimal penalties for your child.
 It may be possible to have the case dismissed or get the charges dropped.